1. Blog

 Use effective action verbs to add an extra dimension to the context of the communication and make sure that you quantify the outcome of the communication wherever possible.
 Effective communication should always be measured.

-• Effective resume communication skills are like rocket fuel for your career.
+Effective communication provides rocket fuel for your career.

 Build your resume in 15 minutes